JoshuaDunphy/JavaBlockChain/README.md

 # JavaBlockChain

-A basic, fully operable blockchain created using Java
+A basic, fully operable blockchain created using Java with a simple proof of work (mining) system.